By Amelia Son, PTA

 - Sacroiliac Joint Dysfunction: When there is improper movement of joints between the spine, sacrum, and pelvis.
 This can cause inflammation in the joints as well as pain in the lower back and down the legs.

 Sciatica is not something to take lightly, although some light stretching can often help with symptoms, it is best to get a professional opinion to discover what is the underlying cause of sciatic pain being experienced.
 Here at Jacksonville Orthopaedic Institute, we have multiple spine surgeons that can help discover the root of the pain.
+You can all 904 JOI-2000, schedule online or click below.

 By: Amelia Son, PTA